zSnout/v6.zsnout.com/README.md

 ```

 You can then open zSnout in your code editor and start coding!
 To start a
-preview, run
+development server, run

 ```sh
 npm run dev
 ```

-Note that the preview will _not include the service worker_, so the "Install"
+Note that the dev server will not include the service worker, so the "Install"
 button won't appear.

 You can preview the complete version by running